16th June, 2026

 - Mainstream publishing is competitive with many authors submitting work and being rejected.
 The main route is often via submission via literary agents – which can also be highly competitive and restrictive for authors.
 We recommend studying the Writers’ & Artists’ Yearbook to learn more about how to pitch to a publisher or agent if you are interested in getting a traditional publisher to publish your book.

-Self-publishing allows authors to take full control when they publish their book BUT self-publishing also means that all the risks, creative and financial, rest with the author, who funds (and manages) the entire project themselves.
+Self-publishing allows authors to take full control when they publish their book BUT self-publishing also means that all the risks, creative and financial, rest with the author, who funds the entire project themselves.
 There are different ways to self-publish and understanding the differences when looking to publish your book can help you make the right decision about which route will suit you.

-Direct Publishing Platforms / Print on Demand: Platforms such as Amazon Kindle Direct Publishing (KDP) and IngramSpark enable authors to upload and distribute their books globally in both digital and print formats.
+Self-publishing on platforms such as Amazon Kindle Direct Publishing (KDP) and IngramSpark enable authors to upload and distribute their books globally in both digital and print formats.
 Authors upload their own formatted book and cover files to their chosen platform(s) and have to manage every aspect of how the book looks.
-These platforms can have limited print options and while they can be great for accessing online retailers such Amazon, they don’t always work so well if you wish to promote to high street retailers, due to the nature of how they.

-Full-Service Self-Publishing: Companies like Troubador offer what’s known as full-service self-publishing.
+Companies like Troubador offer what’s known as full-service self-publishing.
 They provide a wide range of services, from editing, book production, audiobook and ebook production, distribution, sales and marketing to authors looking for all the services provided by a mainstream publisher – but allowing them to retain the creative control that self-publishing brings.
 Via full-service self-publishing, authors can access expertise and skills in publishing, marketing and distribution to ensure their book is indistinguishable from those on sale in high street bookshops.
-Full-service self-publishing has a higher cost point than the direct-to-platform options, as authors are accessing the skills and expertise of a team who understand the book publishing and marketing processes and which has access to wider retail markets – but the results are a high-quality product.
+Troubador’s ability to stock print runs allows self-published authors to be stocked in physical bookstores, and other added benefits, such as cover enhancements, which contribute to a high-quality publication.

 Compared to traditional publishing, self-publishing offers faster time-to-market and the author retains more creative control of the project.
-Authors could (depending on the offer) earn higher royalties per sale compared to traditional publishing royalties, especially in digital formats (but often sell fewer copies against the mainstream route).
+Authors earn higher royalties per sale compared to traditional publishing royalties, especially in digital formats (but often sell fewer copies against the mainstream route).
 Disadvantages are that self-publishers who are inexperienced can make the wrong choices of book, format and genre, lacking the skills to provide professional-looking books, miss out the important editorial stages and can find managing all the different aspects of self-publishing challenging.
 With the full-service route offered by companies such as Troubador, however, these are mitigated, as there is a team of experts working alongside you.

 Partnership publishers should offer: